publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXV/m__us_usc_t16_s460ddd.md

     (d) __Management of conservation area__

-        (1) The Secretary shall manage the conservation area in a manner that conserves, protects and enhances its resources and values, including the resources and values specified in subsection (a) of this section, pursuant to the Federal Land Policy and Management Act of 1976 \[[43 U.S.C.
+        (1) The Secretary shall manage the conservation area in a manner that conserves, protects and enhances its resources and values, including the resources and values specified in subsection (a), pursuant to the Federal Land Policy and Management Act of 1976 \[[43 U.S.C.
 1701][/us/usc/t43/s1701] et seq.\] and other applicable law, including this subchapter.

         (2) The Secretary shall allow only such uses of the conservation area as the Secretary finds will further the purposes for which the conservation area is established.
-Except where needed for administrative purposes or to respond to an emergency, use of motorized vehicles in the conservation area shall be permitted only on roads specifically designated for such use as part of the management plan prepared pursuant to subsection (g) of this section.
+Except where needed for administrative purposes or to respond to an emergency, use of motorized vehicles in the conservation area shall be permitted only on roads specifically designated for such use as part of the management plan prepared pursuant to subsection (g).

     (e) __Withdrawal__